JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 machine learning model on the derivative, $y'(x) = ML(x)$, and now solve the ODE.
 Why would you ever do this?
-Well, one motivation is that, if you were to do this and then solve the ODE using the simplest and most error prone method, the Euler method, what you get is equivalent to a recurrent neural network.
+Well, one motivation is that, if you were to do this and then solve the ODE using the simplest and most error prone method, the Euler method, what you get is equivalent to a [residual neural network](https://arxiv.org/abs/1512.03385).
 The way the Euler method works is to notice that $y'(x) = \frac{dy}{dx}$, then write

 $$\Delta y = (y_\text{next} - y_\text{prev}) = \Delta x\cdot ML(x) \text{ which implies that } y_{i+1} = y_{i} + \Delta x\cdot ML(x_{i}).$$